Understanding Filtering of Convictions in DBS Checks – 2023

 The eligibility for filtering of convictions depends on several factors, including the age of the individual at the time of the conviction, the nature and severity of the offence, as well as the length of time since the conviction.

 Generally, only minor offences or those committed a long time ago are eligible for filtering.
-The DBS has specific guidelines in place to determine which offences are eligible for filtering, and these guidelines are regularly reviewed and updated.
+The DBS has specific guidelines in place to determine which offences are eligible for filtering, DBS Filtering Guidelines, and these guidelines are regularly reviewed and updated.
 There are certain offences that will never be filtered and will always be disclosed on a Standard or Enhanced DBS certificate (unless they relate to a youth caution).
 These are ‘specified offences’ and are usually of a sexual or violent nature or are relevant to safeguarding vulnerable adults and also children.
 You can find this list here.

-Filtering of Convictions
+Filtering of convictions

 The Types Of Offences Eligible For Filtering